atakanarikan/NLP1/README.md

 Go to Executables/NLP1/
 type the following command in the commandline:

-    java -jar Runner.jar "raw_texts" "output_folder_path" "output_folder_path/training" "output_folder_path/test"
+    java -jar Runner.jar "raw_texts" "output_folder_path"

+The program expects output_folder_path to be empty.
+If there are already files in the folder, the result of the program might not be correct.

-the algorithm will scan the input folder and will create the folder and the files under output_folder_path.
+The algorithm will scan the input folder and will create the folder and the files under output_folder_path.
 Then will divide the context into: output_folder_path/test and output_folder_path/training.
 60% of the test documents for an author will be in the output_folder_path/training/authorname and its the same for test, only the ratio is 40%folder.

 # NLP2
 Second project of the semester for the class CMPE561: Natural Language Processing